docs4class/372-2022/_book/index.md

 ::: {.rmdimportant}

-This website serves as headquarters for **BADM 372 Intro to Applied  Analytics**.
+This website serves as headquarters for **BADM 372 Applied  Analytics**.

 :::